Zimanga: Specialist Day & Night South African Photography & Film Making Safari

 Full South Africa Ultimate Photography + Film Making Safari Itinerary

-We suggest an international flight to Durban that arrives on 9th July, and an overnight stay here, so that you are well rested and in time to catch the transfer to Zimanga the following morning.
+We suggest an international flight to Durban that arrives the day before your Zimanga safari starts, and an overnight stay here, so that you are well rested and in time to catch the early transfer to Zimanga the following morning.
 We will be happy to assist with booking convenient, comfortable accommodation.

 Depart Durban King Shaka International Airport at 9am prompt and transfer directly by road 3 hours to Zimanga private game reserve.
 Here we will have lunch and settle into our en-reserve luxury accomodation, which will be our home for the next week.
 Afternoon game drive & hide sessions.

-We have a terrific mix of photography opportunities here, including guided walking and game drives, with the piece de resistance being exclusive access to all of the reserve’s incredible hides.
+We have a terrific mix of photography opportunities here, including both game drives, and exclusive access to all of the reserve’s incredible hides.
 These have been painstakingly designed and constructed in collaboration with Bence Mate, widely regarded as most creative wildlife photographer in the world.
 It is truly inspiring to benefit from the immense amount of time, effort and care that Bence puts into working out his globally award winning shots.
 The owner is also always developing new ways of getting close to the wildlife, with the addition of low level boat photography a welcome addition since our last visit.

 We have booked exclusive use of the entire 6000 hectare reserve for the next week – there will be no other visitors to share sightings with, or get in our way!
 Having Zimanga as our own private reserve means the guides can plan our days flexibly to use the hides whenever light conditions are optimum for each one.